 In contrast, Lavinia emphasizes the Islands' innocence.
-There, among their simple, docile people, she came to love and beauty anew, forgetting all the death behind her.
+There, among their uncomplicated, docile people, she came to love and beauty anew, forgetting all the death behind her.
 Indeed, Lavinia's natives appear almost free of sexuality altogether.
-For example, note her account of the chaste kiss with Avahanni in Act IV.
+For example, note her account of the chaste kiss with Avahanni in Act 4.

 These projective fantasies are decidedly narcissistic, splitting of the native into its hyper-idealized and degraded, good and bad forms.
-Notably Mourning maps these fantasies onto those of gender, the image of the pure or lascivious native fitting easily with that of the woman as virgin or whore.
+Notably Mourning Becomes Electra maps these fantasies onto those of gender, the image of the pure or lascivious native fitting easily with that of the woman as virgin or prostitute.